oktadev/okta-blog/_source/_posts/2020-02-18-gatsby-react-netlify.md

 ## Learn More about Netlify, Gatsby, React, and Authentication

+_Phew!_ This tutorial packed a punch! 💥👊

-Phew!
-This tutorial showed you how to build a new site with Gatsby, automate deployment with Netlify, integrate Gatsby with Netlify CMS, store your files in Git, and use Okta for authentication.
+You learned how to build a new site with Gatsby, automate its deployment with Netlify, integrate Gatsby with Netlify CMS, process Markdown files, store your files in Git, and use Okta for authentication.
 Okta leverages OAuth 2.0 and OpenID Connect for its developer APIs.
-It's nice to develop your code to standards so it's portable between identity providers.
+They're awesome!

 You can find the source code for this example on GitHub in the [oktadeveloper/gatsby-netlify-okta-example](https://github.com/oktadeveloper/gatsby-netlify-okta-example) repository.

-If you want to make your Gatsby site even more secure, you can use the [Gatsby Netlify plugin](https://www.gatsbyjs.org/packages/gatsby-plugin-netlify/).
-One of its features is that it adds a bunch of basic security headers.
+If you want to make your Gatsby site even more secure, you can use the [Gatsby Netlify plugin](https://www.gatsbyjs.org/packages/gatsby-plugin-netlify/) as it adds a bunch of basic security headers.
 After installing, configuring, and deploying, you can test your site's security with [securityheaders.com](https://securityheaders.com/).

 I learned a bunch about Gatsby and authentication from [Jason Lengstorf](https://twitter.com/jlengstorf) and [Aaron Parecki](https://twitter.com/aaronpk) in their [Add authentication to your apps with Okta](https://youtu.be/7b1iKuFWVSw?t=2264) video.